leoSallos/cs361-CourseProject/README.md

 to your preferences and existing events/tasks, so you have one less thing to thing about in your week.

+### Compatibility Note

+Server only works with Zig version 0.15.1.

 # External Services

 [Login Service](https://github.com/leoSallos/cs361-group16-login-service)